w-mj/Time_Manager_Reconstruction/diary.md

   week view will show class correctly which is more than 2 hours.
 ## 2017-9-26
-  sperate weekview to a individal view.
+  sperate weekview to a individal view. set one semester's weeks automatically and create configure table.